Mrinal Wadhwa · February 8, 2026

 this agent should have access because a specific customer delegated that authority to resolve

-this complaint.
 In Autonomy, every identity can issue credentials.
 That’s what enables delegation.
 When an

 agent delegates to another agent, the credential captures who delegated to whom, for what purpose,

 and for how long.
 Each delegation can only reduce authority, never amplify it.
+A credential

 Credential attributes are defined at authorization time, but agent behavior evolves at execution